jeremytammik/tbc/a/1981_chatgpt_basics.md

 -->

-The evolution of machine learning models is phenomenal.
+The current evolution of machine learning models is phenomenal.
-Advancement will accelerate faster still With growing numbers of companies, labs, and institutions investing in this area.
+Advancement will accelerate faster still with growing numbers of companies, labs, and institutions investing in this area.
 The most remarkable achievement lately was the large language model GPT3 from OpenAI, launched in 2021.
 This year, OpenAI is set to release GPT4, a larger and more advanced version.